fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Automation/v2.2.0/Get-AzureRmAutomationModule.md

 ```

 ## DESCRIPTION
-The **Get-AzureRmAutomationModule** cmdlet gets metadata for modules from azure_2 Automation.
+The **Get-AzureRmAutomationModule** cmdlet gets metadata for modules from Azure Automation.

 ## EXAMPLES